Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 \subsubsection{Scenario I: estimation with weak unshared signals}

-When the singular values associated with the unshared vectors are relatively small compared to those of the shared vectors, it is reasonable to expect that the singular subspace derived from Stack-SVD, which prioritizes the leading singular vectors, will still yield a reliable estimate for the shared vectors.
+When the singular values associated with the unshared vectors are relatively small compared to those of the shared vectors, it is reasonable to expect that the singular subspace derived from top $r$ Stack-SVD will still yield a reliable estimate for the shared vectors.
 Furthermore, since both matrices $X_1$ and $X_2$ contain the shared singular vectors, stacking the matrices enhances the signal strength of these shared vectors.
 In contrast, the unshared vectors, present in only one of the matrices, retain their original signal strength.